sagivo/blog/about.md

 <!--End mc_embed_signup-->

-I love writing about software engineering, leadership and anything in between.
+I love writing about software engineering, leadership, and anything in between.
 The blog is meant to be a practical guide for real-life situations.
-Currently I'm building a new company - [LiblLab](https://liblab.com).
+Currently, I'm building a new company - [LiblLab](https://liblab.com).
 I enjoy enabling people to build amazing products.
-Before that I managed the AWS SDK teams.
-And before that, I worked at Facebook and helped billion people to connect by sharing moments of their lives.
-Before Facebook, I started 3 companies across the US, Israel and Brazil.
+Before that, I managed the AWS SDK teams.
+Before that, I worked at Facebook and helped a billion people connect by sharing moments of their lives.
+Before Facebook, I started 3 companies across the US, Israel, and Brazil.

 In my free time, I love taking long walks while listening to audiobooks (follow me on [GoodReads](http://goodreads.com/sagivo)).
 I’m also into Jiu-Jitsu and I consider myself lucky if I don’t get hurt once a month.